 Special Colorways of the Nike PG 2.5

 The release of the Nike PG 2.5 is devoid of the fanfare that characterized the release of the PG2.
 It debuted in a Black/Pure Platinum-Anthracite colorway.
 This rendition has a predominantly black upper that sits on top of a white outsole.
-The detailings on the upper such as the Swoosh and PG logos are made pure platinum to sharply contrast the dim color of the upper.
+The detailings on the upper such as the Swoosh and PG logos are made pure platinum to make a sharp contrast against the dim color of the upper.
 The protruding part and the PG logo on the outsole are rendered in neon pink and orange.